4. Stay Active

 Training increases your daily calorie expenditure, meaning that more of the calories you eat over Christmas will simply be burnt off.
 If you stay in an energy burning state you’ll get away with eating more of the wrong things, having a massive impact on how you’ll look come January.
 You can of course tone it down in and around the key festive days, but try to maintain your fitness and muscle structure over the season by getting to a gym when you can (and maybe doing nothing anyway).

-You can leave it to have to pick up the pieces in January, or maintain your fitness by attending maybe 1 or 2 fitness classes a week.
+You can leave it to have to pick up the pieces in January, or maintain your health and fitness by attending maybe 1 or 2 fitness classes a week.